enzyme, types & classes of enzymes

 There are two major types of enzymes.
 These are

 i.
-Intracellular enzymes: these types of enzymes usually functions inside the cells of living organisms.
-Common examples of these type of enzymes are the enzymes that catalyze cell respiration inside the mitochondria.
+Intracellular enzymes: these types of enzymes usually function inside the cells of living organisms.
+Common examples of these types of enzymes are the enzymes that catalyze cell respiration inside the mitochondria.

 ii.
 Extracellular enzymes: these types of enzymes are enzymes which carry out their functions outside the cells.
 Examples of extracellular enzymes are the digestive enzymes